 Earlier this week, Apple had to re-release version 6.0 of the Apple TV software due to reports of “bricked” set-top boxes.
-Added features within the version 6.0 update include access to iTunes Radio and the iTunes Music Store for purchasing albums directly from the set-top box interface.
+Added features within the version 6.0 update include access to iTunes Radio and the

 - How to set up an Apple TV and Apple TV 4K

 - Apple TV app hits Amazon Fire TV devices in preparation for Apple TV+ launch

 - How to use Sign in with Apple

 - The best Apple HomeKit-compatible devices